erinata/FingerText/README.txt

 Tab triggered snippet plugin for Notepad++.
 Support global snippets and snippets for each file extension, hotspot navigation, hotspot text hint(instead of just a $ or # sign).

 This plugin is still in Alpha (or may be pre-alpha.....) stage so do expect that it is buggy.
+The development direction is to be at least a working snippet plugin, and probably a tab triggered simple command plugin, and add some ruby scripting options after that.

 == Install